KeirPar/KeirPar/README.md

 ## Hi 👋 I'm Keir Parnitzke

 I’m a 3rd-year Computer Science major with a Mathematics minor at the University of British Columbia.
-I’m  currently passionate about **Linux, cybersecurity, Math and building cool projects**.
+I’m  currently passionate about **Linux, cybersecurity, and Math.

 🚀 **What I’m Up To**